 Advise the public and emphasize source reduction, personal protection and disease symptoms

-Ground-based spraying will occur (weather permitting) in the MMA where the positive mosquito pool was found
+Ground-based spraying will occur (weather permitting) in the MMA where the positive mosquito sample was found.

 When ground spraying is to occur, it will be documented and placed on the Rowlett Facebook page, and updated on the City Website as soon as information is available.
-Citizens within the affected area will also be notified by Connect Rowlett at 6:30pm each night of spraying.
+Citizens within the spray area will also be notified by Connect Rowlett at 6:30pm each night of spraying.

 The City of Rowlett’s Mosquito Action Plan, was developed to provide guidelines which help prevent and control mosquito-borne diseases.
 This integrated approach to mosquito control includes public education, source reduction, and larviciding.
-It is important to stop adult mosquitoes’ ability to spread disease by eliminating their breeding and development locations - standing water.
+It is important to stop adult mosquitoes’ ability to spread disease by eliminating breeding and harborage locations, such as standing water.

 Please notify Environmental Health of standing water, stagnant swimming pools, or other mosquito concerns by calling (972) 412-6125 or emailing at Healthservices@rowlett.com